Langdon: Oh, jeez. You guys don't even read your own history, do you?

 Subverted in Ils (aka Them), the French film from which The Strangers cribs its premise.
 The two leads may be frightened, but they're not idiots, and they do pretty much everything right.
 It still doesn't save them in the end.

 Superman II: After Superman gives up his powers to be with Lois, he learns of the presence of three villains from Krypton with all his powers.
-After he gets his powers back by returning to the Fortress of Solitude and nothing to report here, he battles the three villains in the streets of Metropolis.
+After he gets his powers back by returning to the Fortress of Solitude, he battles the three villains in the streets of Metropolis.
 The problem is that Superman's motivation for giving up his powers in the first place was incredibly lame.
 The holograms of his parents who ordered him to do so are long gone, and making the choice they hoped he wouldn't make is no more respectful than just ignoring them.
 Meanwhile, their edict that he couldn't "put one above the rest" assumes that he'd never make any friends at all.

 The 2004 Disney Channel Original Movie Stuck in the Suburbs follows the life and times of a teenage girl who accidentally switches cell phones with a celebrity pop singer and proceeds to royally screw with his life for teh lulz.
 The entire plot hinges on the assumption that a famous musical artist wouldn't cancel his phone service and buy a new device as soon as he discovered the mix-up, or at least get someone who works for him to.